 What else should you know?
 Football and Carnival celebrations are probably just about even in terms of their popularity in Mainz, the two activities equally important to local culture.
 Cologne is really only the other place that goes all in at Carnival time to the same extent – costumes galore, special commemorative kits and beverages aplenty.

 Uninterrupted members of the Bundesliga since 2009/10, Mainz’s Opel Arena is where both Jürgen Klopp and Thomas Tuchel cut their teeth in the coaching dugout.
-They’ve struggled to hit their best form this season, however, and are currently in 15th place, only four points above the relegation spots.
-Nevertheless, Robin Quaison is having a quietly prolific season for the 05ers, his 12 goals and two assists almost single-handedly keeping the team afloat.
+They struggled to consistently hit their best form last time out, however, and finished up in 13th place.
+Nevertheless, Robin Quaison had a quietly prolific season for the 05ers, his 13 goals and two assists almost single-handedly keeping the team afloat.

 Nickname: Die Roten Bullen (The Red Bulls)